Power Grid

 Can you live off the grid in Arizona?

 In Arizona, it is allowed to live off the grid.
 Although many rural areas permit independent energy systems, you must still follow construction and electrical codes.
-For long-term sustainability, Arizona's solar, water, and waste systems must be dependable.
+For long-term sustainability, Arizona's solar, water, and waste systems must be dependable

 Who provides power in Arizona?